Boneyard Heresies

 Winner of the 2016 Diode Editions Chapbook Contest

 "Few poets make ideas as tactile as Tina Schumann.
 At once readily accessible and piercingly ambiguous, Requiem: A Patrimony of Fugues presents both the heartbreak and the epiphanies involved in caring for a beloved parent who is gradually fading into self-eradicating dementia.
 Each deeply elegiac poem stands on its own while serving as yet one more critical juncture in this most remarkable sequence.
 The volume astonishes not simply because of its consistently remarkable phrasing or its myriad musical nuances, but because of the inventive line-by-line composing and the manifold interpretative possibilities on every page.
 Schumann's achievement is that the brilliant verse rendering of her ministrations calls us back to her daughterly devotion over and over."
-Kevin Clark, author of Self-Portrait with Expletives, winner of the Lena-Miles Wever Todd Poetry Series Book Competition
+KEVIN CLARK, author of Self-Portrait with Expletives, winner of the Lena-Miles Wever Todd Poetry Series Book Competition

 As If